 Filling alt text with many irrelevant keywords might degrade the user experience.

-Furthermore, keyword stuffing can be a signal for search engines that your website is spammy and not very useful for visitors.
+Furthermore, keyword stuffing can be a signal to search engines that your website is spammy and not very useful.

 4) Don’t use “picture of…”